Botpyproject/Front-end-development-for-the-bot/README.md

 # Front-end-development-for-the-bot

-designing Front end development for the bot
+Designing Front end development for the bot

 Course - Python for Engineers